solaguirre/workdayscheduler/README.md

 The purpose of this assignment is to create a worday scheduler that stores input data into local storage, and the changes are saved when the page is refreshed.

-## Acceptance Criteria

-The following are the acceptance criteria for this assignment.

-* GIVEN I am using a daily planner to create a schedule
-* WHEN I open the planner
-* THEN the current day is displayed at the top of the calendar
-* WHEN I scroll down
-* THEN I am presented with timeblocks for standard business hours
-* WHEN I view the timeblocks for that day
-* THEN each timeblock is color coded to indicate whether it is in the past, present, or future
-* WHEN I click into a timeblock
-* THEN I can enter an event
-* WHEN I click the save button for that timeblock
-* THEN the text for that event is saved in local storage
-* WHEN I refresh the page
-* THEN the saved events persist

 ## Date Display

 Date is displayed by declaring time Element and setting it equal to the moment format for time: